Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 Rather than a long ride all day across the expressway to the west coast I broke it up into two days with a simple first day to Aichi prefecture looking for the colours of autumn.

 Although starting to disappear it is full service at many gas stations here still.
 These roof hanging pumps are common in city areas.
-Paint still looks shiny despite just getting washed twice a year and living under a plastic cover, good quality that too.
+Paint still looks shiny despite just getting washed twice a year and living under a plastic cover.

 Weather is that low clouds and grey skies that affects Japan quite often.
 The highway parking areas in Japan are great, besides all the services you can find gems like a Kushitani riders stall.